merriaux/p_vehicle_detection_and_tracking/project/readme.md

 ![Result video description](readmeImg/finalVideoDescription.png)

+# Improvements

-Tracking could be improve with quite logic, to don't merge two vehicles in same one when they are Superimposed.
+Tracking could be improve with quite logic.
+For example, to don't merge two vehicles in same one when they are Superimposed.